kushalkanwarNS/WhatisBeneathMisogyny/README.md

 <ul>
   <li>✅ You will use the dataset strictly for academic or research purposes.</li>
   <li>🚫 You will not redistribute, republish, or share the dataset publicly.</li>
-  <li>📖 You will properly cite the following work in any publications:</li>
+  <li>📖 You will cite the following work in any relevant publications:</li>
 </ul>

 <pre>